At Britax Römer we have been protecting children on the road since 1966.

 At Britax Römer you can check the compatibility of your chosen Britax Römer car seat and your vehicle by using our unique FIT FINDER® comprehensive fitting tool.
 This tool will check that your chosen car seat is compatible with your vehicle.
 This is essential to ensuring that the car seat safety features will function to their fullest potential in your vehicle so that your precious little ones are fully protected and you have peace of mind.

-Britax Römer recommend that babies are not in a child car seat for longer than 60 minutes at a time and that they should be taken out frequently for breaks, particularly if your travel plans involve long periods of time in your vehicle.
+Britax Römer recommend that babies should be taken out frequently for breaks, particularly if your travel plans involve long periods of time in your vehicle.
 This is based on scientific research and data from healthcare professionals, safety experts and vehicle manufacturers.

 Always avoid putting children in car seats whilst they are wearing thick winter coats or jackets.
 In this situation, there is a risk that the child car seat harness or vehicle belt cannot be tightened to sufficient tension to protect the child in the event of a collision.
 We would always recommend that thick winter coats or jackets are removed in the car and that children are covered with an appropriate blanket over the top of their child car seat harness or vehicle belt if extra warmth is needed.